Palm Beach Gardens Personal Injury Lawyer

-Boating is a common activity in Palm Beach County for obvious reasons, rendering it inevitable that boating accidents are common occurrences as well.
+Boating is an everyday activity in Palm Beach County for apparent reasons, making it inevitable that boating accidents are also common occurrences.
 Some of the causes of boating accidents are the same as the causes of road accidents – speeding, DUI, poor mechanical maintenance, and poor operator skills.
-Other causes are unique to boating, such as high wakes and dock injuries, for example.
-Cruise ships, on the other hand, present risks more common to a hotel stay – food poisoning, pool accidents, and slip and fall accidents.
+Other reasons are unique to boating, such as high wakes and dock injuries.
+On the other hand, cruise ships present risks more common to a hotel stay – food poisoning, pool accidents, and slip and fall accidents.

-Car accidents are classic personal injury cases, and they are probably the most common. has acted to reduce the amount of litigation surrounding car accidents by instituting a no-fault auto insurance system that prevents most auto accident injury cases from going to court.
-Nevertheless, if your injuries are “serious” as defined by personal injury law, you can still file a lawsuit and possibly win a large judgment.
+Car accidents are classic personal injury cases, probably the most common.
+Has acted to reduce the amount of litigation surrounding car accidents by instituting a no-fault auto insurance system that prevents most auto accident injury cases from going to court.
+Nevertheless, if your injuries are “serious,” as defined by personal injury law, you can still file a lawsuit and possibly win a large judgment.

 Motorcycling is an activity that many find irresistible despite its dangers.
 Its critics point out that the combination of high speeds, little rider protection, low road visibility, and oblivious drivers results in a hazardous scenario.
-Unfortunately, motorcycle accident injuries tend to be severe – head injuries, spinal cord injuries, paralysis, and broken bones are far more common than they are for other types of motorists.
-When another driver causes such an injury, it is important to resist the temptation to accept a quick but paltry settlement check.
+Unfortunately, motorcycle accident injuries tend to be severe – head injuries, spinal cord injuries, paralysis, and broken bones are far more common than in other types of motorists.
+When another driver causes such an injury, it is essential to resist the temptation to accept a quick but paltry settlement check.

-Walking across the road feels so much safer than it really is – indeed, several pedestrians are injured every day in Palm Beach County.
+Walking across the road feels so much safer than it is – several pedestrians are injured daily in Palm Beach County.
 Florida’s pedestrian accident total of over 9,000 per year endows it with one of the nation’s highest pedestrian accident rates.
 The most common causes of pedestrian accidents are failure to yield, distracted driving, DUI, and backing up without looking.
-Because pedestrian accidents are so often catastrophic, large damages awards are common for victims who choose the right personal injury lawyers
+Because pedestrian accidents are so often catastrophic, significant damages awards are common for victims who choose the right personal injury lawyers.